finom/use-change/README.md

 ### `useValue`

-Supports 100% the same overload as `useChange` does and works the same but instead of a `[value, setter]` touple it returns just a `value` (zero-indexed element of the touple).
+Supports 100% the same overload as `useChange` does and works the same way but instead of a `[value, setter]` touple it returns just a `value` (zero-indexed element of the touple).

 ```ts
 const value = useValue((store: RootStore) => store.foo.bar, 'key');